 On 23 June 2016 the people of Scotland voted decisively to remain within the European Union (EU).

 Article 50 was triggered in March 2017 but the UK Government is yet to gain the UK or Scottish Parliament’s agreement to a deal.
 Scottish Ministers have consistently highlighted that the UK Government has failed to engage meaningfully with the Scottish Government, leaving the Scottish Government in an uncertain situation as to whether and how the UK will leave the EU.

-There remains a possibility, despite the latest Article 50 extension to 31 January 2020 agreed by the EU, that the UK could leave the EU without a deal, despite new legislation passed by the UK Parliament in early September.
+There remains a possibility, despite the latest Article 50 extension to 31 January 2020 agreed by the EU, that the UK could still leave the EU without a deal on that date.
 That is why Scottish Ministers have been pressing the UK Government to allow for a second referendum, with remaining in the EU as an option.